Emperor Shenzong of Song

 Emperor Shenzong of Song (25 May 1048 – 1 April 1085), personal name Zhao Xu, was the sixth emperor of the Song dynasty of China.
-His original personal name was Zhao Zhongzhen but he changed it to "Zhao Xu" after his coronation.
-He reigned from 1067 until his death in 1085.
+His original personal name was Zhao Zhongzhen but he changed it to "Zhao Xu" after he acceded to the throne.
+He reigned from 1067 until his death in 1085 and is best known for supporting Wang Anshi's New Policies.
+He was a particularly active monarch concerned with solving the fiscal, bureaucratic, and military problems of the Song dynasty, but his reign remains controversial.